Judge's 3rd walk-off HR of year lifts Yanks over Royals 1-0 - WHIZ News

 Taillon struck out a season-high eight and allowed four hits in six innings.
 Rookie Ron Marinaccio got six outs with two hitless innings and has not allowed a run in 19 innings.
 Batters are 1 for 57 against him in that span.

+“Confidence has been growing so I’ve been a little more convicted with some of the decisions I’m making and the pitches I’m throwing,” Marinaccio said.

-Brady Singer allowed one hit in seven innings, a two-out single in the fourth by Gleyber Torres.
-Kansas City, last in the AL Centrl, dropped to 39-60.
+Brady Singer struck out 10 and allowed one hit in seven innings, a two-out single in the fourth by Gleyber Torres.
+Kansas City, last in the AL Central, dropped to 39-60.

+“Brady responded as good as you could ever ask any pitcher against an offense like this,” Royals manager Mike Matheny said.
+“This is the best we’ve seen him.”

+Yankees outfielder Joey Gallo heard loud boos, striking out three times for the 12th game this season.
+Gallo, hitting .159, also fanned four times in a pair of games.

 NOT SO FAST